zainab-Memon/Learning-React/06-Advanced - Handling Side Effects, Using Reducers & Using the Context API/README.md

     export default MyContext;
    ```
 4. Now there are two main steps to use the React context into the React application:
-  i.
-Setup a context provider and define the data which you want to store.
+  - Setup a context provider and define the data which you want to store.
-  ii.
-Use a context consumer whenever you need the data from the store

-Now Context.Provider component available on the context instance is used to provide the context to its child components, no matter how deep they are.
+  Context.Provider component available on the context instance is used to provide the context to its child components, no matter how deep they are.
   The Provider component receives a prop called value, which can be accessed from all the components that are wrapped inside Provider, and it will be responsible to  grant access to the context data

+  - Use a context consumer whenever you need the data from the store